A1.1 Overview: Components of an SHSM

 Cooperative Education Credits

-Cooperative education provides opportunities for students participating in the Specialist High Skills Major program to apply, refine, and extend, in the context of a community outside of school (a placement), the skills and knowledge outlined in the cooperative education curriculum.
+Cooperative education provides opportunities for students participating in the SHSM program to apply, refine, and extend, in the context of a community outside of school (a placement), the skills and knowledge outlined in the cooperative education curriculum.
 The curriculum focuses on skills, knowledge, and habits of mind that will support students in their education and career/life planning, and protect and promote their health, safety, and well-being.
 In addition, cooperative education provides authentic learning experiences in the student's SHSM sector that enable the student to observe in a real-life context, and often apply and practise, some of the sector-specific knowledge and skills acquired in their SHSM bundle of credits.

 To meet the requirements of the SHSM program, the cooperative education placement must be within the industry sector related to the student's SHSM program.